 5. After successful installation, go to Setup → Custom Settings and press Manage for Voucherify Settings.

-The above configuration is done for a project hosted in the EU cluster.
-If your project is hosted in another cluster (US, Asia), please recreate the following steps:
+The above configuration is done for a project hosted in the EU cluster, if your project is hosted in US or Asia cluster, place the API endpoint related to your region:

 1. Go to Setup → Custom Settings.

 2. Select API Endpoint option and put in the correct value of your cluster which you will find in the Project Settings in Voucherify.